THREExPENNYco/flixter-master/README.md

 Flixter is a tutorial marketplace built with Ruby on Rails.
 Users are able to view and upload tutorials.
 Additionally, users are able to charge for their tutorials if they choose to do so.
+A goal on the front end was dynamic reordering of courses.
+This was achived by using jQuery drag and drop, as well as, the [Ranked Model](https://github.com/mixonic/ranked-model) gem.

 [Link to Flixter](https://flixter-devoun-edwards.herokuapp.com/)